“Flooding” is the extremely uncomfortable feeling of being overwhelmed mentally and emotionally.

-If you’re a highly sensitive person (HSP) like me, you know what it’s like to be truly “flooded.”
-Flooding is another term for being overwhelmed emotionally or mentally, and HSPs are especially susceptible because of how our brains are wired.
+If you’re a highly sensitive person (HSP) like me, you probably know what it’s like to be “flooded.”
+Flooding is another term for being overwhelmed emotionally or mentally, and HSPs are especially susceptible to it due to how our brains are wired.

-Our nervous systems have a lower “threshold,” which means we’re more responsive to stimuli.
-There’s also evidence that there’s overlap between the parts of the brain that influence our high sensitivity and our empathic responses.
+Essentially, our nervous systems have a lower “threshold,” meaning we’re more responsive to all forms of stimulation, from sights to sounds to emotional cues.
+There’s also good evidence of overlap between the parts of the brain that influence our high sensitivity and our empathic responses.

-In other words: The brain of the HSP is hardwired to be ready to respond to their world.
+In other words: The brain of the HSP is hardwired to be more than ready to respond to their world.

-And that response can sometimes be extremely uncomfortable.
+And at times, that response can be extremely uncomfortable.
+Enter flooding.

 What Does It Mean to Be Flooded?

-Imagine you’re 8 years old and it’s way past your bedtime, but you’re desperately craving a cookie, so you sneak downstairs in the ultimate stealth mode to avoid getting caught by your parents.
-You open the jar and gently set the lid down, reach your hand in, and freeze — absolutely certain you just heard a noise.
+Imagine you’re 8 years old, it’s past your bedtime, but you’re desperately craving a cookie — so you sneak downstairs in the ultimate stealth mode to avoid getting caught by your parents.
+You open the jar and gently set the lid down, reach your hand in, and freeze.
+You’re absolutely certain you just heard a noise.

-Immediately your heart starts racing, your ears throb as they strain to hear any noise, your body tenses in preparation of having to move at the speed of light if your parents do indeed know you were in pursuit of a cookie… and your brain starts developing possible explanations for being out of bed.
+Immediately your heart starts racing, your ears may throb as they strain to hear any noise, your body tenses in preparation of having to move at the speed of light if your parents do indeed know you were in pursuit of a cookie… and your brain starts developing a cover story, possible explanations for being out of bed.

 This is very similar to how HSPs function in day-to-day life.
 Our bodies and minds are at constant attention, ready to react to any situation with the necessary emotional or physical responses.
 (Take a breath, by the way — you succeeded in getting the cookie and sneaking back to bed unnoticed!)

-Because of this heightened readiness to respond to any given situation, it’s easier for HSPs to get overwhelmed by things that may not phase non-HSPs.
-For example, a highly sensitive person may be impacted by:
+Because of this heightened readiness to respond to any given situation, it’s easy for HSPs to get overwhelmed by things that may not even phase non-HSPs.
+For example, a highly sensitive person may be strongly impacted by: